Laster's Fine Art & Antiques

 A Defence Of The Christian Revelation by Gilbert West.
 London: Printed by Voluntary Subscription; In Order To Be Dispersed In His Majesty's Colonies And Islands In America, 1748.
 Bound in full calfskin with blind ruling on front and rear covers, raised hubs and six compartments on spine with no labels.
 Hinges are cracking; book lacks first flyleaf.
 246 pages and one-page advertisement.
 8" tall. - $400

 Drafts On My Memory by Lord William Pitt Lennox.
 Complete In Two Volumes.
 London: Chapman and Hall, 1866.
 Vol. I is 381 pages, Vol. II is 432 pages.
-Bound in 3/4 Morocco tal leather and pebbled tan cloth.
+Bound in 3/4 Morocco tall leather and pebbled tan cloth.
 Some wear to extremities.
 Spine has raised hubs and six compartments with gilt flowers in four of the six, with two labels on each as well.
 There is foxing to the endpapers but internally quite nice.
 Several pages have remained strangely unopened (uncut); ink stamp ownership inside each front cover.
 8 5/8" tall. - $400

 Enchiridion, Seu Manuale Christianum.
 Novissima Editio.
 Legundi: Ex Typis Rusand, in vico Mercatorio, 1807.
 5 1/4" tall. - $330